dustywhite7/Econ8310/SlidesCode/7 - Lasso.md

 Conceptually, PCA condenses the information contained in our $x$ matrix into fewer columns, by arranging that information in a dense structure.

-- No information is lost by transforming through PCA, except for which variable contained the original information
+- No information is lost$^*$ by transforming through PCA, except for which variable contained the original information
 - PCA transformations are not generally reversible

+$^*$*In theory, no information is lost, but that isn't necessarily true in practice*

 ---